OneOfTheInfiniteMonkeys/sdinfo/README.md

   <tr><td> PSN </td><td> Part serial number              </td></tr>
   <tr><td> MDT </td><td> Manufactured date yyyy/mm/01    </td></tr>
   <tr><td> AID </td><td> Age in days                     </td></tr>
 </table>

+Age in days is calculated from the manufactured date and the systems current date.
+It assumes first of the month as the CID has no day number, assuming a start of year 2000 (2 characters), and a month number (1 character).

+This code decodes the presented microSD card CID data and does not rely on your OS to determine the information presented.
+Thus you may see differences between information presented by the OS and by this script.

+### Trademarks, Affiliations, Information Provenance
+Trademarks are owned by their respective holders.
+No affiliation or association is implied or should be inferred with any organisation.
+Information is provided for <strong>Indication Only</strong>.